Online PVG process

 Adding new adults to Compass

 The people who currently add members to Compass and assign new adult roles can continue to do so.
 If that sole responsibility sits with one person per District, it may slow the process down, so now could be the time to think about line managers adding new members.
 However, that is a District decision, which the Appointments Secretary must be happy with.
+Please remember too, that the compliance clock starts ticking from the date the role is added to Compass.

 Checking an adult’s ID

-Again, this responsibility still rests with the same people who check ID under the current system.
+Again, this responsibility still rests with the same people who checked ID under the paper system.
 It will often be a Group Scout Leader/Line Manager, but that might not always be possible, depending on local circumstances.
 This process applies to those new to Scouting and to those renewing their PVG after 5 years.
 Remember too that someone may be an existing member of the PVG Scheme, through another organisation.

 Full name (including any middle names)